TITLE Construction Manager

 IMMEDIATE SUPERVISOR Associate Director, Facilities Management

 The Construction Manager is responsible for the in-house construction activities of the University, including repair and alteration of building structures and interior and exterior renovations.
-The Construction Manager develops short- and long-range plans for implementation of in-house construction priorities in response to the needs of the University and ensures that assigned in-house construction projects meet construction industry and University standards.
-The Construction Manager works with requesting departments to fully understand their request, prepares construction estimates and timeframes for completion of proposed projects, and utilizes the Campus Construction Team (CCT) or contract personnel to complete projects.
+The Construction Manager develops short- and long-range plans for implementation of in-house construction priorities in response to the needs of the University Community and ensures that assigned in-house construction projects meet construction industry and University standards.
+The Construction Manager works with requesting departments to fully understand their request, prepares construction estimates and time frames for completion of proposed projects, and utilizes the Campus Construction Team (CCT) or contract personnel to complete projects.

-This position is funded by revenue generated by projects performed by the CCT; continuation of this and other positions funded by CCT revenue are dependent on sufficient ongoing revenue generation.
+This position is funded by revenue generated by projects performed by the CCT; the continuation of this and other positions funded by CCT revenue are dependent on sufficient ongoing revenue generation.

 MINIMUM ACCEPTABLE QUALIFICATIONS